 Reason #2: No one should have to copy-paste a brainstorm

-You’ve just finished the brainstorm session.
+Imagine you’ve just finished a brainstorming session.
 Everything makes sense, you’ve got some great ideas, and you’re excited about what comes next.
 But have you ever gone back to look at a brainstorming board after the session’s over?

-It’s a mess with post-its everywhere, half-scrawled notes you meant to clean up, and sections that don’t even make sense anymore.
-And it’s going to be someone’s job to make sense of all this, so they can copy and paste it into Wrike — where the work is actually going to get done.
+It’s often a mess with post-its everywhere, half-scrawled notes you meant to clean up, and sections that don’t even make sense anymore.
+And it’s going to be someone’s job to organize all this, so they can copy and paste it into Wrike — where the work is actually going to get done.

 Wouldn’t you rather get the project started than spend time copying and pasting data over?

-You could try and make brainstorming sessions follow a more rigid structure, but then you’d probably lose out on some of the best ideas.
+You could also try and make brainstorming sessions follow a more rigid structure, but then you’d probably lose out on creativity and maybe miss some of the best ideas.
 So what do you do?

 You integrate Miro with Wrike.
 That way, the ideas you select for future work automatically get synced to your Wrike projects.
-From there, you can flesh them out, build out your task hierarchy, scope out your projects, and get things done.
-No more copying and pasting necessary.
+From there, you can flesh them out, build your task hierarchy, scope your projects, and get things done — without copying and pasting.

 How tight is your app budget right now?
 Are you already being asked to find places to cut spending?

-Whether it’s your teams that are both in Wrike and Miro or you’re working with consultants, you might be overpaying for your licenses.
+Whether you’ve got teams in Wrike and Miro or you’re working with consultants, you might be overpaying for licenses.
 After all, not everyone who needs Wrike to execute work needs a Miro license, especially if all they do is check in on a brainstorm from time to time.
 Same thing with contractors who help you brainstorm.
 Do they need a Wrike license?
 Do you even want to give them access to your Wrike projects?

-When you have an integration solution, you can make sure that every contributor only has access to the tools they absolutely need without missing the context they need to do their work.
+When you have an integration solution, you can make sure that every contributor has access only to the tools they absolutely need without missing the context they require to do their work.
 That means everyone can do their best work from their favorite tool.

 So, you need an integration.
 Where do you look?

-How to use Wrike Sync by Unito to integrate
+How to integrate Miro with Wrike using Wrike Sync by Unito

 You don’t need to get a new tool to sync Miro cards with Wrike tasks.
-The Wrike Sync add-on by Unito can sync Wrike tasks with Miro seamlessly.
-You get access to this add-on as long as you have a Wrike Business Plus, Enterprise Standard, or Enterprise Pinnacle plan.
+The Wrike Sync add-on from Unito lets you seamlessly sync Wrike tasks with Miro.
+This is available as a paid add-on to our Business and Pinnacle price plans, and it comes with our Apex plan.

 Wrike Sync by Unito is a no-code workflow management solution that lets you connect tools like Wrike, Miro, Jira, BitBucket, Salesforce, and more with your Wrike projects.